In one small corner of Venice, you can witness art from six centuries.

 Four – Peggy herself was of 19th century vintage, born in 1898 and passing away, just outside Venice in 1979.
 She moved to Venice in the 1940s and made the city her home for the next three decades.
 Peggy was instrumental in the early days of the Venice Biennale (Art event) lending her collection to be shown in the Greek Pavilion in 1948.

 Five – Next there’s the bright red sculptural monolith of Alexander Calder ‘La Vache’ from 1970.
 Calder’s modernist sculpture adds an air of contemporary humour into the Venetian courtyard garden.

 Six – In the middle of the photo (centre) is the rectangular basaltic sculpture of Anish Kapoor from 2007.

 That’s six centuries of art and skill found in one small corner of Venice, all clearly visible and juxtaposed one against the other.
 Art is dynamic and organic, it changes and ages with the passage of time.

 Venice is a dynamic and changing city.
 It is a city that attracts art lovers from all corners of the globe.
 It’s always worth pausing and just sitting in the courtyard at the Guggenheim, a place to reflect, enjoy and appreciate the beauty of this exceptional city and the impact it has on so many visitors.

-This year’s biennale starts on 23rd April and runs through to 27th November, curated by Cecilia Alemani, her inspiration comes from a book by Leonora Carrington ‘The Milk of Dreams’…..
+This year’s biennale started on 23rd April and ran through to 27th November, curated by Cecilia Alemani, her inspiration comes from a book by Leonora Carrington ‘The Milk of Dreams’…..

-The courtyard at Palazzo Venier is also Peggy’s last resting place and the final resting place of her numerous beloved little dogs.
+- The courtyard at Palazzo Venier is also Peggy’s last resting place & the final resting place of her numerous beloved dogs.

 12th March 2022